Types of AI: distinguishing between weak, strong, and super AI

 Super AI is AI that surpasses human intelligence and ability.
 It’s also known as artificial superintelligence (ASI) or superintelligence.
 It’s the best at everything — maths, science, medicine, hobbies, you name it.
 Even the brightest human minds cannot come close to the abilities of super AI.

-Of the types of AI, super AI is the one most people mean when they talk about robots taking over the world.
 Or about AI overthrowing or enslaving humans.
 (Or most other science fiction AI tropes.)

 But rest assured, super AI is purely speculative at this point.
 That is, it’s not likely to exist for an exceedingly long time (if at all).